nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 14. Is there a maid already?
 If yes, what does she take care of?
 15. If you are occupying the place of a tenant who is leaving, ask if they are leaving any of the furniture or appliances behind.
 16. Check if there are any extra charges apart from rent, maid, water, and electricity that recur every month.
+17. Check the phone signals while you are at the flat location.
+If you can comfortably watch YouTube, it should be good enough.
+18. Bathrooms and kitchens are very important.
+Check if all the taps are running and if there is a backup for water.
+19. Check how garbage is supposed to be collected.
+What if you need a backup for it?
+20. Check if the house (or atleast the kitchen) was treated with pest control.
+It is a huge pain if there are cockroaches already.
+They just don't go.
+In the words of a painful tenant -> "Here's how you deal with a cockroach: **1.** Burn the house. **2.** Find new house."
+21. Make sure you have an exhasut fan in the kitchen.
+It is rarely the case that there is none, but like I said, you don't want any surprises.
+Same goes with the bathroom as well.

 ## Compatibility with Roommates